A-Breeze/premierconverter/README.md

 ```

 ### Build package
-The following will create a *source* distribution and a *wheel* distribution out of the Python package (given it includes a `setup.py`), and puts the resulting files in `build/` (for some intermediate files) and `dist/` (for the final source and wheel distributions) subfolders.
+The following will create a *source* distribution and a *wheel* distribution out of the Python package (given it includes a `setup.py`), and puts the resulting files in `build/` (for some intermediate files from the wheel build) and `dist/` (for the final source and wheel distributions) subfolders.
 ```
 python setup.py sdist bdist_wheel
 ```